The morning routine.

 3. EMBED IT IN YOUR CURRENT ROUTINE

 Anyone who has ever vowed to start jogging ‘every single morning’ will also almost certainly have experienced what it feels like to fail.
-Two weeks in and you are sat on the sofa, Doritos in hand, laughing about how ridiculous you were to even try.
+Two weeks in and you are laying in bed, eating Doritos for breakfast, laughing about how ridiculous you were to even try.

 The shift is too big and the willpower is too small.